OffByOneStudios/massive-dangerzone/README.md

 Configuration
 ------------------
-Madz has 3 layers of configuration, applied in the following order (i.e. the later ones overwrite the previous ones):
+Madz has 3 layers of user configuration, applied in the following order (i.e. the later ones overwrite the previous ones):

 * __Default__ - The default configurations.
 A psuedo layer since users can't really change it.
 * __User__ - A per machine configuration primarily for providing locations on the system for libraries, headers, compilers, ect.
 Set via environment variable.